 - When to freak out/intervene?

 - When they’re symptomatic, even if the vitals are okay

 - Lung vs. cardiac

 More Tips for Cardiac Nurses:

 NRSNG also has quite a few great resources for nursing students and new nurses.
 There are various courses, or the entire academy.
+You can get access to Academy for 7 days for only $1!
 The specific courses that would give valuable tips for cardiac nurses include:

 12 Lead EKG for Nurses: Simple Steps to Interpret Rhythms, Arrhythmias, Blocks, Hypertrophy, Infarcts, & Cardiac DrugsMens Nurse Heartbeat Shirt Nursing Passionate Jobs Heart Beat Tee Large Heather BlueHeart Attack, Cardiac Cath, & Bypass: A Nurse’s Guide to Caring for the PatientCardiac Rhythm Compression Socks 20-30mmHg (Small/Medium)Cardiac/Vascular Nurse Exam Secrets Study Guide: Cardiac/Vascular Nurse Test Review for the Cardiac/Vascular Nurse Exam